yildiz-online/component-native-ogre3d/src/main/c++/Docs/src/material-scripts.md

 This attribute controls whether transparent materials can cast certain kinds of shadow.

+@par
+Format: transparency\_casts\_shadows &lt;on|off&gt;<br>
+Default: off

-Format: transparency\_casts\_shadows &lt;on|off&gt;<br> Default: off Whether or not an object casts a shadow is the combination of a number of factors, See [Shadows](#Shadows) for full details; however this allows you to make a transparent material cast shadows, when it would otherwise not.
+Whether or not an object casts a shadow is the combination of a number of factors, See @ref Shadows for full details; however this allows you to make a transparent material cast shadows, when it would otherwise not.
 For example, when using texture shadows, transparent materials are normally not rendered into the shadow texture because they should not block light.
 This flag overrides that.

 <a name="set_005ftexture_005falias"></a><a name="set_005ftexture_005falias-1"></a>